 Leadership-Preventive Medicine Track

 This track will be offered to selected residents and is tailored for those interested in gaining further knowledge and skills in the assessment of medical outcomes and in leading change and improvements in health care systems.
-The track combines one year of clinical training in endocrinology and diabetes with DHMC's acclaimed two-year Leadership-Preventive Medicine residency program.
+The track combines one year of clinical training in endocrinology and diabetes with Dartmouth Hitchcock Medical Center's acclaimed 2-year Leadership-Preventive Medicine residency program.
 Rotations in endocrinology and diabetes will continue on a limited basis during the LPM curriculum, and the practicum project will be performed within the discipline of endocrinology, diabetes and metabolism.
 When completed, fellows will be board eligible in Endocrinology and in Preventive Medicine, and will have acquired a Masters in Public Health (MPH) through the Dartmouth Institute for Health Policy and Clinical Practice at Dartmouth College.